 Family Psychiatric/Mental Health Nurse Practitioner, Post-Master's Certificate

-Family psychiatric/mental health nurse practitioner will be prepared to apply the nursing process and medical/medication management to promote optimal mental health while engaging in active, ongoing collaboration with clients, their families, significant others, and the interprofessional team.
+At Saint Louis University, family psychiatric/mental health nurse practitioners will be prepared to apply the nursing process and medical/medication management to promote optimal mental health while engaging in active, ongoing collaboration with clients, their families, significant others, and the interprofessional team.

-Students pursuing the family psychiatric/mental health nurse practitioner program will work with children, adolescents and adults of all ages with acute or complex mental health needs, or psychiatric diagnoses.
+Students pursuing the family psychiatric/mental health nurse practitioner program at SLU will work with children, adolescents and adults of all ages with acute or complex mental health needs or psychiatric diagnoses.
 The family psychiatric mental health nurse practitioner program encourages evidence-based, culturally sensitive, recovery-oriented and holistic care.

 The post-master's nurse practitioner certificate programs are conducted almost completely online, requiring only two visits to the St. Louis campus.